 Revolution 3 Florida 70.3 is on Sunday, and today is the day a touch of anxiety fills my senses.
-I have done all of this before and not to long ago, but there is a certain security to my anxiety.
+I have done all of this before and not too long ago, but there is a certain security to my anxiety.
 If I don’t feel it then there is something wrong.
 I expect it to build as certain events happen this weekend; athlete check-in, dropping my bike in transition, prepping my transition bag, body marking, setting up my transition and finally waiting for my heat time.
 Anxiety has a negative tendency to it due to all the drugs out there we have to control it, but there is a certain excitement built in as well.

 Here is my typical routine for race weekend.

 Friday – this is my rest day.
-I will not workout.
+I will not work out.
 I will just roll and stretch.
-If I am staying at the race I will try and check-in but in the weekends case I will be checking in on Saturday.
+If I am staying at the race I will try and check-in but in the weekend’s case I will be checking in on Saturday.
 I try to take in a little extra hydration today to start allowing my muscles to saturate with water so they are efficient on Sunday.
 This is the last night I’ll have salad or fiber until Sunday.
 I don’t want any surprises while I am on the bike or the run that will cause me to stop.
 I try to stay off my feet most of the day and get as much sleep as possible because I know I will not sleep much tomorrow night.

 Sunday – I usually get up and shower in order to wake myself up.
 I also have this crazy psychosis that the productive day doesn’t start until I have a shower, so this also puts in my mind it is time to start the day.
 I will then probably have a good breakfast which until recently was oatmeal, but this Sunday it will be eggs and a sweet potato.
 I’ll put coffee in a travel mug, grab my gear and head to transition.
-Sunday it will be a little earlier to get started since I will have a 45 minute drive to get to the race, but I’ll enjoy the solitude of my car to go over my race strategy.
-I’ll park, setup my transition and head to the water.
+Sunday it will be a little earlier to get started since I will have a 45-minute drive to get to the race, but I’ll enjoy the solitude of my car to go over my race strategy.
+I’ll park, set up my transition and head to the water.
 Hopefully, I’ll find the rest of the A-train and some other buddies to socialize with prior to the race which always seems to calm me down a bit.